troveski/FLORA/README.md

 - Ensure that the `data.yaml` file paths are **absolute paths**, not relative paths, to avoid errors.
 - Make sure all labels are in **YOLOv7 format**.
 - Always train on GPU, not CPU.
 Training on CPU may fail or be extremely slow.
-- Batch size can affect both speed and final accuracy.
+- Batch size can affect both speed and final results a lot.